Qpril Tablets is a brand of medicine containing the active ingredient quinapril.

-QPRIL lowers high blood pressure (hypertension).
+QPRIL is used to lower high blood pressure (hypertension).
 It is also used to treat heart failure.

 How QPRIL works

-One of the ways QPRIL helps lower blood pressure and treat heart failure is that it widens blood vessels.
+One of the ways QPRIL helps lower blood pressure and treat heart failure is that it widens blood vessels which reduces pressure in the vessels.
 This means that blood is able to pass through them more easily and the heart doesn't have to pump as hard to move blood around the body.
-This also means that when you place extra demands on your heart, such as during exercise, the heart may cope better so you may not get short of breath as easily.
+This helps increase the supply of oxygen to your heart and it also means that when you place extra demands on your heart, such as during exercise, your heart may cope better so you may not get short of breath as easily.

 QPRIL belongs to a group of medicines called Angiotensin Converting Enzyme (ACE) inhibitors.

-Your doctor may prescribe QPRIL for another reason.
+Your doctor may have prescribed QPRIL for another reason.